EldonGabriel/eldongabriel.github.io/_certifications/addtional-certifications.md

 image:
   path: /assets/images/headers/addcert.png
   thumbnail: /assets/images/headers/addcert.png
-  caption: ""
+  caption: "A curated list of additional certifications and hands-on labs that strengthen foundational IT and cybersecurity skills."
   order: 4
-  excerpt: "A curated list of additional certifications and hands-on labs that strengthen foundational IT and cybersecurity skills."
 ---

 <!-- Excerpt for collection page -->